Textile industry: environmental impact and regulations

 3. The Climate and Resilience Law

-Resulting from the work of the Citizens' Climate Convention, the Climate and Resilience Act dates from August 24 2021, and is based on five themes.
-More importantly, it sets out to create an environmental label for consumers (6).
+Resulting from the work of the Citizens' Climate Convention, the Climate and Resilience Act dates from August 24th 2021, and is based on five themes.
+More importantly, it sets out to create an environmental label for consumers6.

 Similar to a Nutri-score, this display is presented in the form of a visual rating, between A and E to be displayed on products in stores and online.
-Currently, ecolabelling is not mandatory in France.
-However, as of January 1, 2023, it will gradually come into force for textile clothing products.
+As of today, environmental labelling is not mandatory in France.
+This score is still awaiting publication.
+A phase of voluntary application is planned for 2024, before environmental labelling becomes compulsory for the entire textile sector.

 This new regulatory context for the textile industry is not only a sign of a growing societal commitment but also of the awareness of governments.
-Just like the NFRD (soon to be CSRD), the laws in favor of the environment are becoming more and more precise and affect more and more industries considered as extremely polluting.
+Just like the CSRD, laws in favor of the environment are becoming increasingly more precise and affect more industries.

 In line with these regulations, it is necessary for companies to adopt a solid environmental approach.
 This starts with measuring your carbon footprint.
 At ClimateSeed, we have developed the ideal emissions monitoring tool, which facilitates the calculation of your carbon footprint whatever your sector.
 The different missions we have conducted with textile companies have allowed us to build robust databases and to have a detailed understanding of the sector's value chain.
-Contact us to start your approach.
+Also, we provide the expertise and support necessary for textile companies to contribute positively to the fight against climate change by financing high-quality carbon removal and avoidance projects, carefully selected by our experts, and which generate carbon credits.

 Sources :